 No Knead Pumpkin Cinnamon Rolls

-See, my regular Homemade Cinnamon Rolls are a labor of love.
-They require persistence.
-Attention.
-Perseverance.
+See, my regular Homemade Cinnamon Rolls are already delicious.

 And thus, my no knead pumpkin cinnamon rolls were born.

 How to make no knead pumpkin cinnamon rolls: